johnmgreenwell/eeprom-at24cxx/README.md

 ![Example Breadboard](images/eeprom-at24cxx_test.jpg)

 With the library controling write/read operations across pages, extended memory access is permitted according only to start address and desired length.
 This demonstration test is performed using a [Heltec Wifi Kit 32](https://heltec.org/project/wifi-kit-32/) microcontroller with OLED for textual readout of results, as shown.
-The test code for this test setup is provided in [main.cpp](src/src/main.cpp).
+The code for this test setup is provided in [main.cpp](src/src/main.cpp).

 ## Usage